 This year, due to the coronavirus situation, our Summer Speaker Series was held online during two days in June, two lectures each day on Saturday, 27 June, and Sunday, 28 June 2020.

-Registrants will receive an email with a link to a page on our website containing links to the handouts and links to view the digital recordings.
-A separate email will contain an invitation to the live streaming presentations.
+Registrants received an email with a link to a page on our website containing links to the handouts and links to view the digital recordings.
+A separate email contained an invitation to the live streaming presentations.

 - Plundering the Bounty of the Missouri State Archives (Christina Miller): Begin with an overview of the genealogical resources at the archives and then learn how to use the online databases and submit research requests.